andreabradpitto/Mentore-Group-Project/README.md

 ## :information_source: Instructions

 A simple guide on how to use the GUI can be found directly in the Help page of **mentore**.
+That said, the Markdown source of the page can be read [here](https://github.com/andreabradpitto/Mentore-Group-Project/blob/GUI/guide/help.md).

 ## 📰 Additional information